 To apply for HSST reaccreditation, you will need to complete the HSST Reaccreditation application form.
 If there is a change in who the Workplace Supervisor will be, you will also need to complete the ‘Evidence of meeting requirements for Workplace Supervisor role’ form.
 If there is a change in anyone who will be involved in the delivery of training, you will also need to complete the ‘education and training qualifications’ form.
 CVs are an additional source of information that you can include.
 You will also be asked to send additional evidence as detailed below.

-All the forms you will need are available in the HSST Reaccreditation pack below.
+Examples of the forms you will need to complete are in the HSST Reaccreditation pack below.

 A training plan